kimoppalfens/kimoppalfens.github.io/_posts/2016-10-31-The holy grail of ConfigMgr diver management, or whatever you want to call it.md

 That's why a certain individual filled a User voice request for it, that has 496 votes at present. https://configurationmanager.uservoice.com/forums/300492-ideas/suggestions/10099479-allow-for-dynamically-selecting-apply-driver-packa
 , which puts it in the top 10 of currently listed requests.

-In summarization we'll try and create a method that:
+In summary we'll try and create a method that:

-- Full controll over the drivers that get installed
+- Full control over the drivers that get installed
 - Dynamically select these drivers based on the detected hardware model
 - Install drivers during OSD without importing them into Configuration Manager
 - Add a new hardware model without modifying your tasksequence in any way